An introduction to Reshetnyak's theory of subharmonic distances: Introduction

 In the sections mentioned above, all the arguments should be complete, by referring to the original sources (with the exception of Theorem~\ref{thm uber chgt coord}, see Remark~\ref{rem:huber rem aires}).
 In Section~\ref{sec-other}, we present some related results and questions, mainly around relations between subharmonic distances and two-dimensional manifolds of bounded curvature.

-The present text is not a survey about two-dimensional manifolds of bounded curvature bounded curvature, nor Alexandrov surfaces.\footnote{The term ``Alexandrov surface'' does not have a precise meaning.
+The present text is not a survey about two-dimensional manifolds of bounded curvature, nor Alexandrov surfaces.\footnote{The term ``Alexandrov surface'' is equivocal in the literature.
 Sometimes, it means a two-dimensional manifold of bounded curvature, sometimes if means a metric surface with a curvature bound in the sense of Alexandrov, and sometimes a metric surface with a lower curvature bound.
 In turn, we won't use further this terminology.} Concerning surfaces with curvature bound, they are covered in many textbooks \cite{bbi}, \cite{BH}, \cite{alexander-kapovich-petrunin}, \cite{alexandrov-book}.
 Concerning two-dimensional manifolds of bounded curvature, we only know the original old-fashioned \cite{AZ}, together with \cite{AZ2}.
 The text \cite{R93} is a survey about both two-dimensional manifolds of bounded curvature and subharmonic distances, but it also contains some proofs, some of which we will refer to in the present text.
 The last pages of \cite{R93} presents the state of the art about two-dimensional manifolds of bounded curvature at the time.
 Let us mention another survey related to the content of the present article: \cite{R01} ---concerning the specific question of curves of bounded rotation, see \cite{res2005}.
 And of course, the survey \cite{troyanov-alexandrov}, which renewed attraction to this theory.

 The present text is also not a survey about the literature around subharmonic distances.
 For recent results about this theory, let us only mention \cite{richard}, \cite{debin}.
 For results using subharmonic distances, let us mention \cite{burago-buyalo}, \cite{tro-principe}, \cite{kokarev}, \cite{lytchak-wenger}, \cite{AB}, \cite{bartolucci}, \cite{Veronelli}.